Deira, Dubai: Population

 Deira has a population of 400,000 which consists of 20% of Dubai's total population.

 Economy

 The district contains 30% of Dubai's trading locations and 10% of its GDP.
 A large portion of its earnings come from the historic fish, gold, and spice souqs that have been essential to the district for centuries.

+City Centre Deira is a flagship shopping mall in central Deira, with the Deira City Centre metro station at its entrance.

+The Waterfront Market, retailing fish, vegetables, and meat, opened on the Deira Corniche in 2017.